Ditiae/Clock-Blocker/README.md

-# Example
+# Clock Blocker
-An example greeter plugin
+A plugin to silence the grandfather clocks once and for all.